Squarelink-Inc/Squarelink-Docs/source/includes/_sign_tx_integration.md

 }
 ```

 Callbacks allow us to send you updates about your users' transactions.
-This requires that you've set the Webhooks Callback URL in your registered token's settings on the Developer Console.
+This requires that you've set the Webhooks Callback URL in your registered token's settings in the Developer Console.

 The data returned in the callback complies with our [**Transaction Model**](#transactions) as defined in the [API Reference](#api-reference)